fimbullinter/wotan/README.md

 ## Supported Environments

-This module runs on all actively supported versions of node.js starting from v6.12.3.
-Since node.js v4.x will be dumped in the first half of 2018 I didn't bother to support it.
+This project runs on all actively supported versions of Node.js.

-This package officially supports the latest stable version of TypeScript.
-We try to make it compatible all the way back to v2.4.1 although some rules might behave differently due to changes in the type system.
-We try to support TypeScript's nightly builds (`typescript@next`), but there is no guarantee.
+This project officially supports the latest 3 stable version of TypeScript.
+As of writing this is 2.7 - 2.9.
+It *should* work with TypeScript's nightly builds (`typescript@next`), but there is no guarantee.

 Custom rules should at least use ES6 to have support for native classes.
-Otherwise you run into problems when trying to extend classes exported from this module.
+Otherwise you run into problems when trying to extend classes exported from any of the packages.

 ## Semantic Versioning (SemVer policy)